 The Symbolism of Charizard

-The dragon is a symbol that recurs across hundreds of cultures and traditions.
+The dragon symbol is found within hundreds of cultures and traditions.
 Some view it as a symbol of primordial power.
 It is closely associated with the element of fire, one of humankind’s oldest tools.
 Dragons are potent and powerful.
 They are often associated with change, transformation, wisdom, beauty, majesty, good luck, courage, vitality, authority, inspiration, passion, longevity, leadership, mastery and protection.

 Charizard Speaks to the Deep Mystery of the Self